KDDevGIT/CICD-Flask-App-Deploy-To-EC2/README.md

 2) builds & pushes a Docker image to **GitHub Container Registry (GHCR)**,
 3) deploys to a single **EC2** host via SSH + Docker.

+## Security & Cost Notes
+- Lock down SSH: restrict 22 to your IP (Terraform allow_ssh_cidr or SG rule).
+- Never commit secrets: use GitHub Actions secrets.
+- Least privilege: GHCR_TOKEN scoped to read:packages only.
+- Auto-restart: container runs with --restart unless-stopped.
+- Cost: t3.micro is low-cost but billable—destroy when done.

 ## Demonstration
 - **CI discipline**: automated tests on every PR/commit to `main`.
 - **Immutable builds**: Docker image tagged with both `:latest` and the commit SHA.